 Prenatal Infections to Be Aware Of

-Some of these infections during pregnancy are rare in the US, but can be dangerous and have serious effects on both mother and baby.
+Our goal at Raleigh OB/GYN Centre is to take care of our prenatal patients like our own family.
+When you choose to partner with us for your obstetrical care, you will be in wonderful hands at every step of your journey.
+Some of these infections during pregnancy are rare in the US but can be dangerous and have serious effects on both mother and baby.

-Listeriosis is a rare but potentially serious infection caused by bacteria called Listeria.
+Listeriosis is one of the rare but potentially serious infections during pregnancy caused by bacteria called Listeria.
 Listeria is spread through contaminated food.
 The symptoms of listeriosis are similar to the flu and may include fever, muscle aches, and unusual fatigue.
 However, listeria infections in pregnant women can lead to miscarriage, premature delivery, and even stillbirth.
 The infection can be passed on to the baby, which can be life-threatening.

 The following foods have been linked to listeriosis and should be avoided during pregnancy:

 - Unpasteurized/raw milk and dairy products (cheese, yogurt, ice cream, etc)

 - Luncheon meats and deli meat

 - Any type of sprouts that are raw or not completely cooked

 - Cut melon that has been left at room temperature for more than 4 hours